-- 43.1 Unless otherwise stated the terms "party" or "parties" referred to in this clause means the employer and/or the employees, as the context requires. - 43.2 This dispute resolution procedure will apply to disputes about: - (a) any matters arising in the employment relationship, except matters relating to the actual termination of employment of an employee; - (b) threatened termination, with the exception that the arbitration provisions in subclause 43.6 do not apply unless the parties agree.
-Further, the parties rights are reserved during this process and the employer may exercise their right to terminate the employee in accordance with the agreement;
+- 44.1 Unless otherwise stated the terms "party" or "parties" referred to in this clause means those included within Clause 3 Parties Bound. - 44.2 This dispute resolution procedure will apply to disputes about: - (a) any matters arising in the employment relationship, except matters relating to the actual termination of employment of an employee; - (b) threatened termination, with the exception that the arbitration provisions in subclause 44.6 do not apply unless the parties agree.
+Further, the parties' rights are reserved during this process and the employer may exercise their right to terminate the employee in accordance with the agreement; - (c) matters in relation to the NES; - (d) matters arising under the agreement; and - (e) whether an employer had reasonable business grounds under subsection 65(5) of the Act (requests for flexible working arrangements) or 76(4) of the Act (requests for extending unpaid parental leave). - 44.3 An employer or employee may appoint another person, organisation or association [e.g. Union or Aged & Community Services Australia (ACSA)] to accompany and/or represent them for the purposes of this clause. - 44.4 In the event of a dispute the parties will initially attempt to resolve the matter at the workplace level, including, but not limited to: - (a) the employee and his or her supervisor discussing the matter; and

-- (c) matters in relation to the NES; - (d) matters arising under the agreement; and - (e) whether an employer had reasonable business grounds under subsection 65(5) of the Act (requests for flexible working arrangements) or 76(4) of the Act (requests for extending unpaid parental leave). - 43.3 An employer or employee may appoint another person, organisation or association (e.g. Union or Aged & Community Services NSW & ACT) to accompany and/or represent them for the purposes of this clause. - 43.4 In the event of a dispute the parties will initially attempt to resolve the matter at the workplace level, including, but not limited to: - (a) the employee and his or her supervisor discussing the matter; and - (b) if the matter is still not resolved the parties arranging further discussions involving more senior levels of management (as appropriate). - 43.5 If a dispute is unable to be resolved at the workplace, in accordance with subclause 43.4, a party to the dispute may refer the matter to the FWC or other appropriate statutory tribunal. - 43.6 The parties agree that the FWC shall have the power to do all such things as are necessary for the just resolution of the dispute including: - (a) mediation, conciliation and, with the exception of disputes arising under clause 36 Workload Management, arbitration; and - (b) arbitration, for disputes arising under clause 36 Workload Management, only with the agreement of the parties. - 43.7 While the dispute resolution procedure is being conducted, work must continue in accordance with this agreement and the Act.
-Subject to applicable occupational health and safety legislation, an employee must not unreasonably fail to comply with a direction by the employer to perform work, whether at the same or another workplace that is safe and appropriate for the employee to perform.
+- (b) if the matter is still not resolved the parties arranging further discussions involving more senior levels of management (as appropriate). - 44.5 If a dispute is unable to be resolved at the workplace, in accordance with subclause 44.4, a party to the dispute may refer the matter to the FWC or other appropriate statutory tribunal. - 44.6 The parties agree that the FWC shall have the power to do all such things as are necessary for the just resolution of the dispute including: - (a) mediation, conciliation and, with the exception of disputes arising under clause 36- Workload Management, arbitration; and - (b) arbitration, for disputes arising under clause 36 Workload Management, only with the agreement of the parties. - 44.7 While the dispute resolution procedure is being conducted, work must continue in accordance with this agreement and the Act.
+Subject to applicable Work Health and Safety legislation, an employee must not unreasonably fail to comply with a direction by the employer to perform work, whether at the same or another workplace that is safe and appropriate for the employee to perform.